-TIP: Your objective is to be offered the role, gain excellent feedback, increasing self - confidence.
+TIP: Your objective is to be offered the role, gain excellent feedback and be in a strong and confident situation to accept.

 INTERVIEW STYLES

 Prepare for all possibilities, it isn't advised to second guess or predict what style will be adopted.
 The adopted style will vary company by company and can be defined into two main categories - standard interview and competency-based interviews.